cassiamartin/cloud_native_infrasec/README.md

-## re:Inforce 2019 FND203 - Mitigate Risks Using Cloud-Native Infrastructure Security
+# re:Inforce 2019 FND203 - Mitigate Risks Using Cloud-Native Infrastructure Security

+First you'll want to [setup](./setup.md) your environment for this lab by running CloudFormation.

-Here are the steps you’ll perform as part of this Builders Session:
+Next, here are the steps you’ll perform as part of this Builders Session:

 1. [Enable detailed, holistic logging and network-based security monitoring](#enable-granular-logging-to-see-everything-in-your-aws-environment)
 2. [Review and improve upon granular control of communication between workloads in the cloud](#granular-provable-control-of-communications)